 Signs of possible ASD in Preschoolers

 With some children, the red flags might not become entirely obvious until they reach preschool (or even school age), when suddenly the developmental gap between them and their peers becomes more pronounced.
-Some of the more common characteristics of ASD in pre-schoolers include (note: list is simply representative, not exhaustive.
-Also, a child with ASD may not display all of the signs on this list.
-Mine sure didn't!):
+In addition to the signs above, here are some of the more common ways ASD might present itself in a preschool-aged child.
+Please note that this list is simply representative, not exhaustive, and that a child with ASD won’t necessarily show every sign.

-* Many children develop an obsessive interest in certain toys or objects while ignoring other things.
-A common obsession might include a fixation on numbers, letters & symbols (e.g. memorizing letter plates).
+- Many children develop an obsessive interest in certain toys or objects while ignoring other things.

-* The child may have extreme resistance to change in routines and/or their environment (e.g. must take the same driving route every day; must use exact same dish every day)
+- The child may have extreme resistance to change in routines and/or their environment.

-* Food problems.
-The child can be resistant to solid foods or may not accept a variety of foods in their diet.
+- The child may be resistant to solid foods or may not accept a variety of foods in their diet.